dwmorrin/gas-eco/README.md

 - Item, Inventory, Form, and Stack are classes
 - App is the entry file.

+(At this point, basically just rewriting this to be a poor imitation of a well-known library)

 #### HTML

 - html/index: point of entry, just serves as a container for JS and CSS